mozilla/MozDef/docs/source/installation.rst

   rm -rf fibers
   sudo npm install fibers@1.0.1

-There are systemd unit files available in the systemd directory of the public repo you can use to start meteor using node.
+There are systemd unit files available in the systemd directory of the public repo you can use to start mongo, meteor (mozdefweb), and the restapi (mozdefrestapi).
 If you aren't using systemd, then run the mozdef UI via node manually::

   export MONGO_URL=mongodb://mongoservername:3002/meteor